-Reverend Waldron would lead Bethel in a successful boycott of the transportation system of Jacksonville in response to the city's segregation ordinances, and the Plessy v.
-Ferguson "Separate But Equal" Decision.

-The Great Fire of Jacksonville occurred on May3rd destroying most of Downtown Jacksonville.
-Although most of LaVilla was spared, there were charges that firemen concentrated their efforts to protect white owned rental houses rather than nearby Stanton School.

-While leading relief efforts in the black communities, James Weldon Johnson experienced a disturbing and pivotal event in his life.
+- Reverend Waldron would lead Bethel in a successful boycott of the transportation system of Jacksonville in response to the city's segregation ordinances, and the Plessy v.
+Ferguson "Separate But Equal" Decision. - The Great Fire of Jacksonville occurred on May3rd destroying most of Downtown Jacksonville.
+Although most of LaVilla was spared, there were charges that firemen concentrated their efforts to protect white owned rental houses rather than nearby Stanton School. - While leading relief efforts in the black communities, James Weldon Johnson experienced a disturbing and pivotal event in his life.
 While working at a commissary depot to serve victims of the fire, Johnson agreed to an interview by an African American female writer with a very light complexion who was producing a piece on the fire and its efforts on the black population.
 Johnson arranged for the interview to occur out of the hot and ash filled downtown area to the cooler and quieter comforts of a new waterfront park recently purchased by the city.
 Mistaking the writer as white, the streetcar conductor that delivered them to the Riverside neighborhood reported their presence to the militia patrolling downtown.
 A hostile group of soldiers quickly surrounded Johnson with some of them calling for the group to kill him on the spot.
 However, the lieutenant in command quickly established control, and the provost marshal later released Johnson and his companion.
-The incident greatly disturbed Johnson for weeks and contributed to his leaving Jacksonville for good.

-After the Great Fire of 1901, the Duval County School Board hired Richard Lewis Brown, the city's first black architect, as its chief builder and repairman, and in the next decade, he constructed several new schools for which no architect was recorded such as Lackawanna Elementary School, Fairfield Elementary School and Public School No. 8, later named J. Allen Axson, near East 17th and Franklin

-Streets.
-Brown likely designed these schools as well. .
-He later worked with white architects on Centennial Hall at Edward Waters College and designed Mt.
+The incident greatly disturbed Johnson for weeks and contributed to his leaving Jacksonville for good. - After the Great Fire of 1901, the Duval County School Board hires Richard Lewis Brown, the city's first black architect, as its chief builder and repairman, and in the next decade, he constructs several new schools for which no architect is recorded.
+One such school was Public School No. 8, later named J. Allen Axson, near East 17th and Franklin Streets.
+Brown is likely the school's architect.
+He later works with white architects on Centennial Hall at Edward Waters College and designs Mt.
 Olive African Methodist Episcopal Church on Franklin Street.